 There are many gaps that I've been unable to find, so please do contact me if you can assist.

-The series champions from Keble College, Oxford were Kevin Barnard (Philosophy & Theology), Jerzy Drahun (Chemistry), Robert Charlesworth (Law), and Timothy Lemmer (Modern History).
+The series champions from Keble College, Oxford were Kevin Barnard (Philosophy & Theology), Jerzy Drahun (Chemistry), Robert Charlesworth (Law), and Timothy Lemmer (Modern History) and received a pair of silver candlesticks that were placed in the Junior Common Room.
 Keble returned to play a team of Dons from their college during the following series.

 Winning teams advancing to the next round are in bold.